pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Let's start with the [state file][state].
-We need to record the `iaas` we're on and the ID of the _currently deployed_ Ops Manager VM.
+We need to record the `iaas` we're on and the ID of the _currently deployed_ Tanzu Operations Manager VM.
 Different IaaS uniquely identify VMs differently;
 here are examples for what this file should look like, depending on your IaaS: